-An extra fee is usually charged if a car is returned to a different location than where it was picked up.
-This fee varies by location; in some instances there is no charge, while you could pay $1,000 or more for cross-country drop-offs.
-However, some companies do not require a charge when dropping off in-state at many Florida and California locations.
+An extra fee may be charged if a car is returned to a different location than where it was picked up.
+This fee varies by location and distance.
+In some instances there is no charge specified, but instead the base rate will be higher than it would for a rental that picks up and drops off in the same location.

 For more information, see One-Way Car Rentals and Driveaways.